ciker/HSocket/README.md

             server.Close(false);

 And thats all you create you socket hub.
-OR if u need more setting you or something more you can create you own hub.
+OR if u need more setting  or something more, you can create you own hub.
 To create you own connection just Inheritance like this

     class CustomConnection : Connection<CustomConnection>